hollacs/Assets-Manager-OO/README.md

 <br>

-About `sound` and `generic`, you can get the Array: handle in advance:
+About `sound` and `generic`, you can get the Array: handle in global:
 ```sourcepawn